 I do my best work when I am sat at my paper and book covered desk, with a glass of wine at hand, total freedom to write about whatever I want, no plans for the day, my music on shuffle playing an odd mixture of psytrance, folk and crybaby indie.

 Actually, I don’t.

 For a long time, this confused me.
-I was raised on images of wild-haired creative geniuses in chaotic studies, following the music in their thoughts.
-I looked forwards to cultivating my own study, with shelves of books, whisky bottles and a few cats.
+I was raised with images of wild-haired creative geniuses in chaotic studies, following the music in their thoughts.
+I looked forward to cultivating my own study, with shelves of books, whiskey bottles, and a few cats.
 Except, it doesn’t work that way.
 For starters, I have learned that I should never, ever work when I am in reaching distance of books, cats or alcohol.

 The idea that creativity requires boundless freedom is deeply flawed.
 After all, why do so many of our most beautiful art forms involve specific constraints?